Live CME Accreditation

 The following CME Accreditation Statements apply to the “Live” 2020 Emergency Medicine & Acute Care course.

-This activity has been planned and implemented in accordance with the Essential Areas and policies of the Accreditation Council for Continuing Medical Education through the joint providership of the Center for Emergency Medical Education (CEME) and the Center for Medical Education, Inc. The Center for Emergency Medical Education (CEME) is accredited by the ACCME to provide continuing medical education for physicians.
+This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education through the joint providership of the Center for Emergency Medical Education (CEME) and the Center for Medical Education, Inc. The Center for Emergency Medical Education (CEME) is accredited by the ACCME to provide continuing medical education for physicians.

 The target audience for this course is physicians, PAs and NPs who practice in emergency departments and are seeking an evidence-based, literature-focused update in controversial areas of emergency care.

 After attending this course, participants will be able to:

 - Discuss key points from the literature regarding leading-edge Emergency Medicine topics

 - Effectively translate the acquired strategies into improved diagnostics and subsequently implement a better treatment plan for their patients